 Tens of thousands losing jobs as India's car crisis deepens: sources

-[NEW DELHI] Slumping sales of cars and motorcycles are triggering massive job cuts in India's car sector, with many companies forced to shut down factories for days and axe shifts, multiple sources said.
+SLUMPING sales of cars and motorcycles are triggering massive job cuts in India's automobile sector, with many companies forced to shut down factories for days and axe shifts, multiple sources said.

 The cull has been so extensive that one senior industry source told Reuters that initial estimates suggest that carmakers, parts manufacturers and dealers have laid off about 350,000 workers since April.